 Hoverboards, also known as self-balancing boards, have an intricate series of parts designed to make them easy to move.
 Outside of two wheels and a platform, its inner circuitry is a very elaborate set of parts, reading speeds, tilt angles, and other body positions to move accordingly.
 It is quite a genius setup, as close to reading one’s brain as you can get using today’s technology.
 Keep reading to learn more about how a hoverboard works, what they are, what hoverboard components consist of, and how to perform basic maneuvers.

-A good hoverboard consists of four key components – a platform, set of wheels, a battery-powered electric motor, gyroscopes, and sensors.
+A good hoverboard consists of five key components – a platform, a set of wheels, a battery-powered electric motor, gyroscopes, and sensors.
 Wheel-mounted tilt sensors pass data to gyroscopes, which work to keep the board upright.
-Each foot pad contains pressure sensors, which fire a signal that moves the platform depending on the rider’s feet position.
-Leaning forward evokes once sensor reaction and leaning backward evokes another reaction.
+Each footpad contains pressure sensors, which fire a signal that moves the platform depending on the rider’s foot position.
+Leaning forward evokes one sensor reaction, and leaning backward evokes another reaction.

 The logic board is your hoverboard’s brain, responsible for controlling overall speed, each individual wheel’s speed/tilt controls, and power.